-1. Ideal for Every Gas Detection Scenario
+1. Multi-Gas Detectors are Ideal for Every Scenario

 Fire departments are increasingly responding to calls where invisible, deadly gases may be lurking, so having the right gas detection equipment in place is more important than ever.